bergesinstitute/grafmethodenglish/book-3-unit-8.md

     exam [ɪg'zæm] - examen

-## Negative (negativo)
+## Using *not* (uso de *not*)

+We can use *not* in either clause or in both:

+🔹 Podemos usar *not* en cualquiera de las dos cláusulas o en ambas:

+    If it doesn't rain, we'll go to the park.
+(Si no llueve, iremos al parque).

+    If she calls, I won't answer.
+(Si ella llama, no contestaré).

     If she doesn't come, I won't go.
 (Si ella no viene, no iré).

-    If it doesn't rain, we'll go to the park.
-(Si no llueve, iremos al parque).

-## Questions (interrogativo)
+## Questions (preguntas)

     What will you do if it rains? (¿Qué harás si llueve?)

-    Where will you go if you have a vacation? (¿Adónde irás si tienes vacaciones?)
+    Where will you go if you have a vacation? (¿A dónde irás si tienes vacaciones?)

 ## With going to (con going to)

-We can also use *going to* instead of *will* in the first conditional:
+We can also use *going to* instead of *will* in the first conditional, although *will* is more common:

-🔹 También podemos usar *going to* en lugar de *will* en el primer condicional:
+🔹 También podemos usar *going to* en lugar de *will* en el primer condicional, aunque *will* es más común:

 *If it rains, I'm going to stay home.* (Si llueve, me voy a quedar en casa).